I used to play hooky with a vegetarian sandwich.

-I’m usually more of a bacon-topped club sub or tuna melt kind of girl, so choosing roasted vegetables as a main ingredient isn’t exactly within my wheelhouse.
+I’m usually more of a bacon-topped club sub or tuna melt kind of girl, so choosing roasted vegetables as a main ingredient for a meatless meal isn’t exactly within my wheelhouse.
 Also on deck: a creamy pesto-like spread and sharp cheese pressed between fluffy focaccia.

 I took my to-go box onto the sunlit patio and sunk my teeth into the crackly bread.
 And life as I knew it would never be the same.